pamelasanchezvi/rainbowText/README.md

 # rainbowText

-Simple view to randomly change the colow of a line of text and of its background.
+Simple view to randomly change the color of a line of text and of its background.
 Push a button to get new color combination.